DianaLeo/DianaLeo.github.io/_posts/2023-10-27-Why-we-use-debounce-and-useCallback-together.md

 ```
 const fn = send some request
 ```
-A way to control and limit the frequency of a this function execution - debounce
+A way to control and limit the frequency of a function execution - debounce

 ## A simple implementation of debounce

+It is a closure

 ```
 function debounce (fn, delay) {